montana-knowledge-management/digital-twin-distiller/examples/fem-simulations/Team35/docs/docs/03-model.md

 ## Create a model using `BaseModel` class

 Let's begin the model creation with subclassing the BaseModel class.
 To use this class we have to fill the {==highlighted==} methods.
 The class will have 1 input, which is the X list that holds the distance from the z axis for the different turns.
 In our geometry simulation a 10 element list is needed.

-> !!!
-TODO: this came from SymmetircModel example, but we don't specify the symmetric and asymmetric cases
 >
 > Idea: refactor needed